omgnetwork/plasma-contracts/plasma_framework/docs/design/payment-game-implementation-v1.md

 ## Exit Game Properties of Payment Transaction V1

 ### Spending Condition
-There are only two spending conditions: Payment V1 -> Payment V1 and Payment V1 -> Payment V2.
-Both share the same main logic which is to verify that the signature of the output owner matches.
+There are three spending conditions: Payment V1 -> Payment V1, Fee -> Payment V1, and Payment V1 -> Payment V2.
+All of them more or less share the same main logic which is to verify that the signature of the output owner matches.

 ### Valid Spending Tx
-Since Payment V1 only have two cases that would be spending it: spending in Payment tx v1 and Payment tx v2, the cases is rather simple as both tx types shares mostly the same logic:
+Payment V1 only accepts MoreVP protocol txs as inputs, and the spending condition of fee tx is similar to payment tx.
+As a result, they have more or less the same validation logic:

-1. Needs to be protocol finalized: Payment tx is protocol finalized as long as the tx exists (MoreVP protocol).
+1. Needs to be protocol finalized: tx is protocol finalized as long as the tx exists (MoreVP protocol).
 1. Fulfils the spending condition of the input: Checks the signature of the output owner.

 ### State Transition